rails/rails/guides/source/command_line.md

 More information about migrations can be found in the [Migrations](migrations.html) guide.

-### `doc`

-The `doc:` namespace has the tools to generate documentation for your app, API documentation, guides.
-Documentation can also be stripped which is mainly useful for slimming your codebase, like if you're writing a Rails application for an embedded platform.

-* `rake doc:app` generates documentation for your application in `doc/app`.
-* `rake doc:guides` generates Rails guides in `doc/guides`.
-* `rake doc:rails` generates API documentation for Rails in `doc/api`.

 ### `notes`

 `rake notes` will search through your code for comments beginning with FIXME, OPTIMIZE or TODO.
 The search is done in files with extension `.builder`, `.rb`, `.rake`, `.yml`, `.yaml`, `.ruby`, `.css`, `.js` and `.erb` for both default and custom annotations.